influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

 ```

 A controller that's included in the InfluxDB 3.0 Clustered deployment will
-detect the License resource and extract an authorization token.
-It will validate
+detect the License resource and extract the credentials into a Secret needed by
-the token and use it to authorize the IOx database engine to startup and begin
+IOx Kubernetes pods.
+The license will be validated by the IOx pods both at
-functioning.
+startup and periodically (roughly once per hour) while running.

 # Upgrading from a preview release of Clustered